VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Marketing/objects/EvaluateDynamicContentResultType.md

 # EvaluateDynamicContentResultType ==~object~==

-The `EvaluateDynamicContentResultType` represents the result type for the evaluation of dynamic content.
+This type represents the result type for the evaluation of dynamic content.

 ## Fields